Hopefully, you pay attention to the news and have alerts set up on your emergency radio because boil advisories are very common.

 During a boil alert, the water may be unsafe to drink and must be treated.
-Other methods of water treatment can be used during a boil alert, but filtering is not going to be effective.
+Other water treatment methods can be used during a boil alert, but filtering will not be effective.

 What Is a Boil Advisory?